Eyjolfurak/eyjolfurak.github.io/_posts/2025-03-30-drug-offense-pattern.md

 This post explores when and where drug offenses occur in San Francisco using data from 2003–2024.
 The data is drawn from the San Francisco Police Department’s publicly available crime incident reports.
 Each record includes information such as the type of crime, time of day, police district, and year.
 For this story, the focus is specifically on drug-relate crimes.

 While drug use and policy enforcement vary by neighborhood and over time, this analysis highlights broader spatial and temporal trends in drug-related incidents reported to the police.
-By visualizing the data in three different ways, we aim to uncover when drug crimes most frequently happen, where they tend to occur, and how those patterns have evolved across time.
+By visualizing the data in three different ways, we aim to uncover when drug crimes most frequently happen during the day, in what districts do they tend to occur, and how those patterns have evolved across time.

 <!-- Visualization and content will go here -->